 Clear the area.
 Remove grass, rocks, or other debris.
 To dig up grass, use a spade to cut the sod into small squares and pry from the planting area with the end of the spade.

 Loosen the soil.
 Work the soil to a depth at least 8 inches (12 is better) with a power tiller or garden fork.

 Improve the soil.
 Work a minimum of 2 to 3 inches of compost or soil conditioner into the soil with a tiller or fork.
 This helps drainage, the ability to hold nutrients, and promotes beneficial micro–organism activity.
 This is also a good time to add lime or sulfur to adjust pH as recommended by a soil test.
 If you don’t have time to send off a soil sample for testing, use a purchased kit, or take your chances that the pH is okay and test it later.

 Use a steel garden rake to rake the soil smooth and level before planting.

-In just depressingly hard soil, consider building a raised bed by piling good soil on top of the ground.
-The deeper the better.
+In extremely hard or poor soil, consider building a raised bed to provide a better growing environment.
 Or, grow in containers.